-Climbing Kilimanjaro does not come cheap and you can expect your trip to cost between $3000 and $6000 including everything.
+Climbing Kilimanjaro does not come cheap, and you can expect your trip to cost between $3000 and $6000 (this includes flights and other expenses like visas, insurance and rental gear).
+Still, this is significantly cheaper compared to the cost to climb Mt.
+Everest.

-The cheapest option may not always be the best options.
+The cheapest option may not always be the best option.

 The cost will vary based on which route you choose to take, how many days you choose to spend on the mountain and the size of your group, but here is a rough breakdown of the costs, so you are aware of where your money will be going.